ArthurYdalgo/laravext/README.md

 Welcome to the Laravext repo!

+## Documentation

+The documentation is available at [laravext.dev](https://laravext.dev).
+It's a work in progress, and I'm trying to make it as complete as possible in a way that makes it as useful and friendly like the Laravel docs.
+If you find any errors, or have any suggestions, feel free to open an issue or a PR.

 ## What is it Laravext?

 Laravext is a set of tools aimed to assist the development of [Laravel](https://laravel.com/) applications with [React](https://react.dev/) or [Vue](https://vuejs.org/).
 It's name is (just in case you didn't get it) a mix of Laravel and [Next.js](https://nextjs.org/), although not affiliated or endorsed by any of them.
 I tried to fit in something that also sounded like "Vue" or "[Inertia.js](https://inertiajs.com/)" in the name, but "Laravext" sounded the better, of all the options I thought of.
 Not that creative, I know.
 Sue me (just kidding, don't).